DigitalBox98/OpenDataquest/README.md

 You can check the details of the fields in the instructions document : OpenDataQuest_Instructions.ods

-The version of the OpenDataQuest input tool if based on the below :<br>
+The version of the OpenDataQuest input tool is based on the below :<br>
 - a major version (v1.0, v1.1, ...) : in case the CSV structure must be changed<br>
 - a minor version (64, 65, ...) : corresponding to EveOfDarkness/db-public data release  = the Mob, Worldobject, ItemTemplate dropdown lists are based on this version<br><br>